Applied Art

 ART 410 Advanced Digital Design 3 Credit Hours

 This course requires students to create advanced digital design projects while exploring foundational creative principles in processes of artistic production.
 Students learn about the development of digital art and the impact of technology on the arts, business, education, engineering, and manufacturing.
 Students consider ideas and issues that define the role of art and design in the community and in society while working on independent projects that aid in the development of professional portfolios.
-(W).
+(F, W).

 Prerequisite(s): ART 210